pluralsight/mob-timer/README.md

 # Development
 Run `npm install` to get the dependencies, then `npm start` to run the timer.
-Run `npm test` to start the unit tests, or `npm run integration_test` to run integration tests.
+Run `npm test` to start the unit tests, or `npm run test:integration` to run integration tests.

 # Motivation
-Pluralsight has a development team that does mob programming full-time, and a few other teams dabble in mobbing as well.
+Pluralsight has several development teams that do mob programming full-time, and a few other teams dabble in mobbing as well.
 We have tried and enjoyed a number of other mob timers, but we had various (mostly minor) gripes with them.